 Like many other nations, Icelanders have their own midwinter festival held around the end of January (and sometimes in February).
 The feast, known as Þorrablót (or 'Thorrablót'), marks the first of the four months on the Norse pagan calendar: Þorri.

-Although based on ancient Viking tradition, Þorrablót first began to be celebrated in the 19th century and has become increasingly popular in recent decades.
+Although based on ancient Viking tradition, Þorrablót first began to be celebrated in the 19th century.
+It has become increasingly popular in recent decades.
 Similar to Scotland’s Burns Night, Þorrablót centers on sharing traditional food and reciting poems.

 - Kæstur hákarl – fermented shark with a pungent smell (pictured above, the yellow cubes on the right)